Take the INCOME STATEMENT CHALLENGE and CATAPULT your KNOWLEDGE to the NEXT LEVEL.

 Because a break up of these items allow users to notice outliers and trends in Revenue and Expense Items.

-For example, the owner might notice that the Utility Expenses has been disproportionately high this year and investigate that further.
+For example, the owner might notice that the Utility Expenses have been disproportionately higher this year compared to the last and investigate that further saving him money.

 Or, a manager may notice a trend of reduction in profits year on year and investigate that further.